Acceptable Use Policy

 - You must not reverse-engineer, decompile, or attempt to derive source code, except to the extent such a restriction is prohibited by applicable law.

-- You must not circumvent rate limits, usage limits, tier limits, billing controls, authentication, or other protective mechanisms.
+- You must not circumvent rate limits, usage limits, tier limits, billing controls, authentication, or other protective mechanisms, including by maintaining multiple accounts to increase free-tier allowances.

 - You must not share your account or allow more than one person to use it.